Ivrez/englearn/README.md

 # englearn
-my python program for learning new english words and rules Include cli and telegram bot
+my python program for learning new english words and rules

+Include CLI and telegram bot